 From the screenshot below, you can see that the Product Subcategory table has a connection with both the Product and Product Category table.

-Before we start combining, let me duplicate this table by right-clicking the table and selecting the Duplicate option from the context menu.
+Before we start combining multiple tables in Power BI, let me duplicate this table by right-clicking the table and selecting the Duplicate option from the context menu.

 We renamed it Product Information

 Click on the table on any row show you the respective table information.

 To combine the Dim Product table, Please click on the right corner of the Dim Product column header.
 It opens the following window.
 Use this window to select the required fields from the product table.

 We selected the Product Key, Product Name, Color, and Standard Cost from the product table

 Now you can see those columns inside the product information table.

 To combine the Dim Product Category table, right corner of the Dim Product Category column header.
 Please select the required fields from the product category table.

 We just need the English product Category Name from this table